RichardOtter/RootsMagic_Database_Design/RM Dates.md

 with a sort date of-
 6713296958983766028

-the Julian date is stored in the DB !!!
+the Julian calendar date is stored in the DB !!!